 The field under the horizontal line can be used to clarify what the name stands for or to indicate faculty affiliation.

-In sub-logotypes that use abbreviations, the full name is always to be written or explained under the horizontal line.
+In sub-logotypes that use abbreviations, the name is always to be written or explained under the horizontal line.
+The full name of Lund University should never be written in a sub-logotype as it is already included in the main logotype.

 Basic criteria for permission to use a sub-logotype